 The Belcourt's Education and Engagement Program includes ongoing events for students that provide young people with opportunities to see, learn about and discuss quality film content.

-Note: This series features high-quality films designed to spark conversation about important issues.
+Note: I See Me features high-quality films designed to spark conversation about important issues.
 Because of that, some films contain adult situations, profanity, drug/alcohol use, brief nudity, sexual situations, and violence.

 High School Film Club

 The Belcourt High School Film Club is a great opportunity for students to watch movies together and discuss them with other film lovers their age.
 You don’t have to be a seasoned cinephile to participate!
 We all approach cinema from different places, and all points of view are welcome.